 We began climbing once more, soon after crossing the cable bridge.
 Although my legs were no better than they were that morning, the fact that I had Tiger Balm in my baggage somehow unlocked willpower reserves, and I trudged upward with greater spirit.

-That, and maybe also the fact that the sun had decided to shine upon us, warming us with his rays.
+That, and maybe also the fact that the sun had decided to shine upon us, warming us with its rays.